Sentilix/pitty/README.md

 * PARTY
 * RAID
 * GUILD

 This parameter will redirect the list of QH users to the selected channel.
 E.g. ```/pitty stats raid``` will list QH statistics in the raid channel.
+If no parameter is give, the output will be shown locally.

 ```/pitty reset```